Skip to main content

 Image from Diamant Museum Amsterdam

-Amsterdam has a long heritage in the diamond trade and several locations around the city where you can dive into this sparkling industry.
-The best place to start is, of course, at the Diamant (Diamond) Museum, which takes visitors on a 3 billion-year journey that starts 200 km below your feet and ends up in the ring on your finger.
-The exhibition delves into the history of Amsterdam and reveals diamond-related stories with films, photos, real jewellery and historical documents.
+Amsterdam has a long heritage in the diamond trade.
+Dive into this sparkly industry at the Diamond Museum, which takes visitors on a 3 billion-year journey that starts 200 km below your feet and ends up in the ring on your finger.
+The exhibition delves into the history of Amsterdam through diamond-related stories, accompanied by film footage, photography, authentic jewellery and historical documents.

 Lights in the winter at Christmas in the PC Hooftstraat shopping street